grazibonizi/minishift-installer/README.md

 3. Set directory on PATH environment variable

 ## Aditional info
-It's necessary to logoff and logon in order to the changes take effect
+It's necessary to re-logon in order to the changes take effect